dahvidschloss/CRASH/README.md

    - Add error handling for cases where the Fake Name Generator API is not accessible or rate-limited (or error handling in general, but like if it works it works)
    - Improve the script's performance by optimizing loops and string manipulation (you got a slow computer then this bad boy goes mad slow)

+## ADversary Builder(v1.0)
+### This PowerShell script designed to create random vulnerabilities for users within an Active Directory (AD) environment.
+The script generates a vulnerable_users.csv file, which can be used on workstations set up for your Range or Capture the Flag (CTF) exercises.
+It is intended to help security professionals assess and improve their organization's security posture.

+   - Sets weak passwords for randomly selected users from a wordlist
+   - Creates Kerberoastable users with weak passwords
+   - Grants LAPS access to users in a specified Organizational Unit (OU) and assigns them weak passwords

+### !!NOTE!!
+To make this work you need a wordlist, Suggest importing Rockyou.txt from your Kali Linux instance to the local CRASH folder.
+I can't figure out how to import files larger than 100mb and Rockyou is 110mb.

+### Usage

+   - Install the Active Directory module for PowerShell if you haven't already
+   - Import the script into the current PowerShell Instance
+   - Run Set-RandomWeakPasswordsForUsers first
+   - Follow up with  New-KerberoastableUsers and/or  Grant-LAPSAccess (if LAPS is configured)

+### Version

+Current version: 1.0

+##### Patch Notes:
+  - Inital Commit

+### Planned Improvements

+   - Add more user vulnerabilites
+   - Implement user-friendly wrapper function to run functions at random
+   - Implement fucntions to create Workstaion Vulnerabilites within AD
+   - Implement functions to create LSASS entries into workstaitons from the vulnerable users csv

 ## Please feel free to contribute to this project by submitting pull requests or opening issues for any bugs or feature requests.